betrandugorji/commercial-trading-java-techtest-master/README.md

 # Anagram Finder
-A simple command line utility for finding anagrams in a specified file
+A simple command line utility for finding anagrams in a specified file and groups them

 ## Software required to run this
-* Java 17
+* Java 11

 ## Building and Running the tests
 ```